Student Support and Feedback

 Every undergraduate has a personal tutor who is there as the first point of call on any academic or personal issue.
 First year students meet with their tutor once a week, and in subsequent years students have a number of required meetings, in addition to which they are encouraged to meet with their Personal Tutors as and when needed.

-In addition to supporting the tutorial and academic systems in the Department, the Undergraduate Liaison Officers are concerned with student experience and welcomes students to come see them on any issue they may have related to their time at university.
+In addition to supporting the tutorial and academic systems in the Department, the Undergraduate Liaison Officer and Student Experience Coordinator are concerned with student experience and welcome students to come see them on any issue they may have related to their time at university.

-First year students also benefit from the 4th year Peer Tutorials.
-All first year students meet in small groups with a 4th year MSci student weekly to gain support on their academics.
-These peer tutors, who have been through the first three years of the undergraduate programme, are an excellent source of support for new students just entering university life.
+First year students also benefit from the Peer Tutorials.
+All first year students meet in small groups with an older student weekly to gain support on their academics.
+These peer tutors, who have been through the first few years of the undergraduate programme, are an excellent source of support for new students just entering university life.

 Math Mums and Dads